Democrat Congressman Steven Cohen (D.TN) has called for a military coup to topple President Trump:

 What is it with liberals and coups?
-Recently several liberals, including entertainer?
+Recently, including the obviously deranged Congressman, several liberals, including entertainer?
 Sarah Silverman, and Obama era Pentagon bureaucrat Sarah Brooks, have been calling for/predicting a military coup against the Trump administration.
 Such fools have no concept of our military where the officers are trained from day one of their careers in the essential fact of civilian control of the military.
 If the impossible ever happened and some rogue faction of the military ever did move against Trump, the shots fired in such a coup attempt would merely be the opening shots in Civil War II.
 Liberals have often fantasized about a conservative military coup against the government of the United States, perhaps most famously in the novel and film of the Sixties entitled Seven Days in May.
 From current calls for a military coup emanating from the portside of our politics, such concerns about a conservative coup apparently were a case of the left projecting upon the right what the left would be tempted to do if confronted by a civilian government they viewed as a menace.

 Hard to believe that it is more than half a century since the film Seven Days in May (1964) was released.
 Directed by John Frankenheimer with a screenplay by Rod Serling based on a novel published in 1962, the movie posits a failed coup attempt in the United States, with the Chairman of the Joint Chiefs of Staff, Air Force General James Mattoon Scott, played by Burt Lancaster, being the would be coup leader.
 Kirk Douglas plays Scott’s aide Marine Corps Colonel Martin Casey who, while agreeing with Scott that President Jordan Lyman’s nuclear disarmament treaty with the Soviets is a disaster, is appalled when he learns of the proposed coup, and discloses it to the President, portrayed by Frederic March.